eliotfinch/qnmfits/README.md

 Note that when first importing the package, there may be a short delay.

 You may prefer to install the dependencies via `conda` - please see the dependencies in the `pyproject.toml` file.
 All packages are available on `conda` or `conda-forge`.
-You may additionally need to install `spinfast` via
+You may additionally need to install `spinsfast` via

 ```bash
 conda install --channel conda-forge spinsfast